spike886/openhab_docker/README.md

 Execute `docker-compose up` to run openhab

-to restore config user `/openhab/runtime/bin/restore` from openhab container
+To restore config load the backup on `/backups` and the run `docker-compose run openhab /openhab/runtime/bin/restore /backups/[openhab2-backup].zip`